-Naltrexone is a drug traditionally used to treat the withdrawal symptoms associated with opioid use disorder and alcohol use disorder.
-However, researchers have recently looked into using low dose naltrexone (LDN) to treat inflammatory conditions, including rheumatoid arthritis (RA).
+Naltrexone is a drug traditionally used to treat withdrawal symptoms associated with opioid use disorder and alcohol use disorder.
+However, researchers have recently looked into using low-dose naltrexone (LDN) to treat inflammatory conditions, including rheumatoid arthritis (RA).

-The first clinical trial of LDN for purposes outside of treating substance use disorders was performed in 2007, studying the drug’s effect in Crohn’s disease.
-The therapy has also been studied for treating severe symptoms of fibromyalgia, inflammatory bowel disease, and multiple sclerosis.
+The first clinical trial of LDN for purposes outside of treating substance use disorders was performed in 2007, studying the drug’s effect on Crohn’s disease.
+The therapy has also been investigated for treating severe symptoms of fibromyalgia, inflammatory bowel disease, and multiple sclerosis.

-LDN therapy is currently being studied for treating rheumatoid arthritis.
-Only a handful of studies have been performed for LDN’s effect on the condition, and more research is needed to determine whether it is an effective RA treatment.
+LDN therapy is currently being studied for treating RA.
+Only a handful of studies have been performed on LDN’s effect on the condition, and more research is needed to determine whether it is an effective RA treatment.